SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 ## 5. Configuration for ATC

 Create a file `atcConfig.yml` to store the configuration for the ATC run.
-In this file, you can specify which Packages or Software Components shall be checked.
+In this file, you can specify which packages or software components shall be checked.
 Please have a look at the step documentation for more details.
 Here is an example of the configuration:

 ```yml
 atcobjects: